jgmize/walnut/README.rst

 -------

-A cross-process/cross-host Redis-based memoizing decorator in Python for asynchronous (and sycnhronous) functions in Twisted `Twisted <http://twistedmatrix.com>`__ applications.
+A cross-process/cross-host Redis-based memoizing decorator in Python for asynchronous (and synchronous) functions in Twisted `Twisted <http://twistedmatrix.com>`__ applications.

 Installing